HISTORY & ETIQUETTE OF AFTERNOON TEA

 The webinars last approximately 2 hours each (1.5 hours of teaching and half an hour for questions).
 The self-study course is available to complete in your own time, with approximately 8 hours of learning included.
 This online course will remain open to study for a 12-month period from the date of your enrolment.
 Both courses include handouts.

-Students working towards the Tea Master certification may also attend a one-hour Question & Answer webinar with Jane Pettigrew.
+Students working towards the Tea Diploma certification may also attend a one-hour Question & Answer webinar with Jane Pettigrew.
 These are scheduled regularly to attend after you have completed this Afternoon Tea course.

 WHAT WILL I LEARN?